GMC Portfolio Pathway (previously known as CESR):

 This pathway is for doctors who haven’t completed a GMC approved programme of training.
 From 30th November 2023 there will be a change to the evidence doctors need to provide when they’re applying for specialist or GP registration.
 Please note that this route is only open to doctors.

-From 30 November 2023, doctors applying for specialist registration via the CESR pathways will need to provide evidence that they have the knowledge, skills and experience required to practise as a specialist in the UK.
+Doctors applying for specialist or GP registration via the portfolio pathway, now need to provide evidence that they have the knowledge, skills and experience required to practise as a specialist or GP in the UK.
+This pathway was previously known as the CESR or CEGPR pathway

 - The Faculty of Public Health Curriculum